 4. Smartwatch with GPS And Navigation Features

 Modern smartwatches have made navigation through unknown terrain easier.
 Today with the help of smartwatches you can know your location in real-time and even download maps for various ski resorts.
-It gets even better as watches like Garmin Fenix 6 Pro can even offer you turn-by-turn direction for any location.
+It gets even better as watches like Garmin Fenix 7 Sapphire Solar can even offer you turn-by-turn directions for any location.

-That’s why we would recommend you to also look for navigation capabilities apart from GPS on your smartwatch.
+That’s why I would recommend you also look for navigation capabilities apart from GPS on your smartwatch.

 Which Garmin Watches Tracks Skiing?

-Garmin Forerunner 935, Vivoactive 3, Fenix series, Instinct line up, and a few other selected Garmin watches offer Sking activity tracking.
+Garmin Forerunner 955, Fenix series, and a few other selected Garmin watches offer Sking activity tracking.

 Can You Wear Apple Watch While Skiing?